-Financial assets at fair value through income statement
+Financial assets at fair value through the statement of profit or loss

-The Group classifies its investments at fair value through income statement to the extent that they are not reported as cash and cash equivalents.
+The Group classifies its investments at fair value through the statement of profit or loss to the extent that they are not reported as cash and cash equivalents.
 Financial assets classified into this category are acquired principally for the purpose of managing group liquidity requirements and collateral obligations.